influxdata/telegraf-operator/README.md

 The `telegraf.influxdata.com/class` specifies that the `basic` class above should be used.

-Scraping by use of `inputs.prometheus` can be configured by using the following annotations.
-These annotations will create a `inputs.prometheus` configuration based on the value for each annotation.
+Users can configure the `inputs.prometheus` plugin by setting the following annotations.
 Below is an [example configuration](#example-prometheus-scraping), and the expected output.
 - `telegraf.influxdata.com/port`: is used to configure which port telegraf should scrape
 - `telegraf.influxdata.com/ports` : is used to configure which port telegraf should scrape, comma separated list of ports to scrape
 - `telegraf.influxdata.com/path` : is used to configure at which path to configure scraping to (a port must be configured also), will apply to all ports if multiple are configured